Tony WhiteAssociate Director

 Tony was also involved in the National Tennis Centre for the Lawn Tennis Association in Roehampton, and masterplans for Brighton Marina and the Cattle Market Site in Bury St Edmunds, continuing to work on the latter up to the scheme’s completion in 2010 with the opening of a new Apex theatre.
 His work for the public sector includes the landmark Brent Civic Centre, which achieved a BREEAM Outstanding rating as the most sustainable local authority building in the country upon completion.

 More recently, he worked on the new Tom Wheare Music School at Bryanston School, the practice’s fourth project with the noted institution.
 He was also part of the team for the Yang Science Centre at Abingdon School, the Yeoh Academic Building at Brighton College, and a Music School for Kings College in Wimbledon.
-Tony is currently working on the redevelopment of 100 Liverpool Street, which introduces office and retail space and a new curved façade to an existing structure, and the Peninsula London, a luxury hotel complex on Hyde Park Corner.
+Tony has recently finished working on the redevelopment of 100 Liverpool Street, which introduced office and retail space and a curved façade to an existing structure, and is currently part of the team for the Peninsula London, a luxury hotel complex on Hyde Park Corner.